 There is a wide range of manufacturers which specialize in martial arts equipment.
 As such, it can be difficult for a beginner in the sport to find the best deal.
 This article endeavors to guide you through the different options available to you when picking out your belt.

-Below is a list of six of the most popular BJJ belts on the market right now.
+Below is a list of six of the best bjj belt brands on the market right now.

 1. Sanabul BJJ Pro Belt